wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 3.0.9 - Released on 14 Nov 2025 =
+= 3.1.0 – Released on 7th January 2026 =
-* New: multi-conditional-based funnel and bump visibility.
+* New: Multiple Popup Types & Templates – lightbox popups, slide-ins, full-screen welcome mats
-* New: Compatibility with the latest WP 6.8.3 and WC 10.3.5
+* New: Advanced trigered rules to triggering funnel / bump
-* Fix: Deprecate issue fixes.
+* New: Compatibility with the latest WP 6.9 and WC 10.4.2